Thinking about transferring colleges mid-year?

 You need to take stock of credits you may lose in transfer, and whether your intended college has equivalent courses to what you’re currently taking.
 Know that course sequences, content, and credit vary from college to college.
 If you are not only planning to change colleges, but majors, too, there is a very real possibility you will be adding at least one more semester to your college time (which means an additional semester of tuition, fees, room and board).

 It may be a surprise to hear, but you are not likely to receive a great deal of transfer help from your current college.
 They don’t want to lose students to other colleges.
 For transfer information, you need to work with the school you wish to attend.
 Also, you have to make sure you are keeping with the rules and regulations of your current institution.

 Learn How to Leave

 At your current college, research the process for notifying them that you’re leaving.
 (If you don’t, they’ll assume you plan to remain enrolled and bills will be sent like clockwork.)
 Departments such as student accounts, registrar, financial aid, and housing all have a stake, and they may all require separate notification.
 You will definitely want to figure out how to be sure you don’t get billed for tuition and room & board upon withdrawing.
 Some colleges will grant a leave of absence (in case you want to come back).

 Different colleges have different financial aid and scholarship resources and policies.
 If you are currently receiving institutional grants, those go away when you leave that institution.
-Not all colleges distribute their aid the same, so if you received a grant from your current college, there is no guarantee that you will get the same grant at another.
+Not all colleges distribute their aid the same.
+There is no guarantee that you will get the grant you currently received at another school.
 Most of the available financial aid funds at your intended college may have already been given out for the current year.